 - Business partners — Functionality and page appearance are equally important.

-Support your business strategy with your website, one of many tools to help you to achieve your business goals.
+Support your business strategy with your website.
 Clearly state what business goal(s) you want to support with your website.
 A website that aims to reduce shipping expenses by providing documents online will have a very different design and structure than one that aims to increase online product sales.

 If your website is properly constructed and well-managed, it can automate your typical business processes and help increase productivity.
 Customer service calls can be reduced if your website:

 - Allows your customers to order and pay for your products and services